Vishal1003/Algorithms/segtree.md

 ## **Operation set**

 Let's start with the operation `set`.
-When the element of the array changes, you need to change the corresponding number in the leaf node of the tree, and then recalculate the values ​​that will change from this.
-These are the values ​​that are higher up the tree from the modified leaf.
-We can simply recalculate the value in each node as the sum of the values ​​in children.
+When the element of the array changes, you need to change the corresponding number in the leaf node of the tree, and then recalculate the values that will change from this.
+These are the values that are higher up the tree from the modified leaf.
+We can simply recalculate the value in each node as the sum of the values in children.

 ![enter image description here](https://espresso.codeforces.com/2adeb7419495bbf9ed0dc0dcc64d8bdfd16aaac8.png)

 When performing such an operation, we need to recalculate one node on each layer of the tree.
 We have only `logN` layers, so the operation time will be `O(logN)`.